forbesye/cs373/React_AWS_Setup.md

 ## Deploying on AWS Amplify

-Make an AWS account if you haven't and go to [AWS Amplify](https://aws.amazon.com/amplify/).
+Make an AWS account if you haven't yet and go to [AWS Amplify](https://aws.amazon.com/amplify/).

 Then click on "New app" > "Host web app", choose GitLab as your Git host, and then continue.